 Lent: a Time of Preparation

-Lent is a season that represents the 40 days Jesus wandered the desert praying and fasting after He was baptized.
-Christians use this season as a time of prayer, penance, sacrifice, and good works in preparation for Easter.
-Lent begins with Ash Wednesday, which is March 6.
+Lent is a season that represents the 40 days Jesus wandered the desert praying and fasting after he was baptized.
+Christians use this season as a time of prayer, sacrifice and good works in preparation for Easter.
+Lent begins with Ash Wednesday, which fell of February 26 this year.

-While sacrifice and the act of giving up something during Lent is a common practice, inserting a new discipline into daily routine is also a great way to rejuvenate and prepare oneself for the celebration of Easter.
+While sacrifice and the act of giving up something during Lent is a common practice, inserting a new discipline into one's daily routine is also a great way to prepare for the celebration of Easter.

-The Hekman Library offers a variety of books, devotionals, and other materials that can be utilized during the season of Lent.
+The Hekman Library offers a variety of books, devotionals, and other materials that can be used during Lent.
 Here are a few titles (note that our Ministry Resource Center is a special collection on the 4th floor of the library):